 I am so grateful for this tool in my writer’s toolkit.
 It has liberated both me and my texts from an overbearing approach to “getting it right.”
 Suddenly, perfection matters less because the handwriting makes the process less formalized.
 I get to play again, and that’s often when my better writing happens anyway.
 Heck, my next book even has reproduced doodles in it!
 Not that that’s the whole book.
 There’s a good 61,472 words that were very much not all written out by hand.
 I can tell you, though, that I reworked my opening by hand one morning, and I couldn’t be more pleased with it.

-Cara Benson is an award winning writer whose stories, poems, book reviews, and essays have been published in The New York Times, Boston Review, Best American Poetry, The Brooklyn Rail, Fence, Electric Literature, Hobart, Vol. 1 Brooklyn, 3:AM, and in syndication.
-She has received a New York Foundation for the Arts Fellowship in Literature and is in revision on her second book, a novel.
-Of her first book the Huffington Post writes: “Benson does more with the two-word sentence than many poets do in two stanzas or even two poems, largely because it would be difficult to find even a single wasted word."
-Cara teaches Creative Writing in the Graduate Program at Prescott College.
+Cara Benson is an award winning writer whose stories, poems, book reviews, and essays have been published in The New York Times, Boston Review, Best American Poetry, The Brooklyn Rail, Identity Theory, Fence, Electric Literature, Hobart, Vol. 1 Brooklyn, 3:AM, and in syndication.
+She has received a New York Foundation for the Arts Fellowship in Literature and the bpNichols award.
+She is the author of (made), a collection of microprose, of which the Huffington Post writes: “Benson does more with the two-word sentence than many poets do in two stanzas or even two poems, largely because it would be difficult to find even a single wasted word."
+Her personal radio essay, "I Was a Funny Kid", aired in syndication on NPR.
+Cara lives in the unceded homelands of the Stockbridge Munsee Band of Mohicans.
 Her online home is: carabensonwriter.com.See other articles by Cara Benson